-An members will automatically be entered into the Promotion by swiping their membership card when purchasing food and beverages at participating RSL’s in Victoria between 9am on 1st August 2016 until 5.59pm on 31st August 2016.
+Members will automatically be entered into the Promotion by swiping their membership card when purchasing food and beverages at participating RSL’s on AFL finals match days.
+Five AFL Grand Finals double passes.

 Membership of the Clayton RSL Club entitles you to a range of fantastic benefits at Clayton RSL.

 As a member of Clayton RSL, you’ll enjoy a long list of benefits, savings and fantastic experiences!

 The RSL was established in 1916 by soldiers returning from Gallipoli their aims were simple.
 They needed to preserve the spirit of mate ship formed amidst the carnage of horror and battle.
 To honor the memory of the fallen and to help each other in their time of need and this is still today the underlying philosophy of the RSL.

 The RSL evolved as a direct result of the camaraderie, concern and mateship shown by the "Diggers" for the welfare of their mates during and after the 1914 - 1918 War.
 That ethos of compassion and service remains today the motivating influence of the League.

 Conference of Returned Soldiers' Association recommended formation of The Returned Sailors and Soldiers Imperial League of Australia (RSSILA)

 First RSSILA Congress (delegates from QLD, SA, TAS and VIC)

 NSW admitted to the League